AWS-South-Wales-User-Group/qldb-bicycle-licence-demo/README.md

 npm run start
 ```

+## Setting up QLDB Streams

+QLDB has the functionality available to stream out all revisions that have been made to a journal since it was first created using QLDB Streams.
+There are two examples available to deploy - one which uses DynamoDB and one which uses Elasticsearch.
+They are setup in different folders to allow them to be managed individually.
+Please note that some of these services, especially Elasticsearch, will incur charges on your AWS account.

 ### Streams DynamoDB

 The `Streams DynamoDB` component, consists of a `QLDB Stream` that publishes records to a `Kinesis Data Stream`, and a `Lambda` function that consumes messages from this stream and populates a table in `DynamoDB`.
 There is also an enquiry exposed against `DynamoDB`.
 This can be deployed as follows: